grimme-lab/qc2-teaching/doc/programming.rst

    The Fortran package manager is still a relatively new project.
    Using new and recent software always has some risks of running into unexpected issues.
-We have carefully evaluated fpm and the advantage of the simple user interface seemed to outweight the potential risks.
+We have carefully evaluated fpm and the advantage of the simple user interface outweigh potential issues.

-   Still, this course is structured such that it can be completed with or without using fpm.
+   This course is structured such that it can be completed with or without using fpm.

 .. note::

-   If you are doing this course on a machine in the Mulliken center you have to activate the fpm installation by using the following commands:
+   If you are doing this course on a machine in the Mulliken center you have to activate the fpm installation by using the ``module`` commands:

    .. code:: shell

       module use /home/abt-grimme/modulefiles
       module load fpm

-To create a new program with fpm run
+Create a new project with fpm by

 .. code-block:: none

    fpm new --app myprogram

-This will initialize a new Fortran project with an simple program setup.
+This will initialize a new Fortran project with a simple program setup.
 Enter the newly created directory and run it with

 .. code-block:: none